Pon Manickavel Review

 Follows a police department from Chennai, they are baffled by the brutality of the crime and they will get help from someone who has given up as a cop.

-The reason I watched this movie, only because of Prabhu Deva.
+The reason I watched this movie, was only because of Prabhu Deva.

 The film opens with the murder of a retired judge, his head was cut off.
 Local SI.
 Peruvalathan (Baahubali Fame) investigates the case but later the case was assigned to ACP Pon Manickavel IPS ( Prabhu Deva) because of the media and public.